vzahanych/view-guard-meta/docs/CONCEPT.md

      - A key derived from a user secret and/or device-specific secret.
    - Result: an encrypted blob ready for offsite storage.

-3. **Policy & Quota Check (KVM VM)**
+3. **Policy & Quota Check (User VM API)**
-   - Edge sends the encrypted blob plus metadata to the KVM VM.
+   - Edge sends the encrypted blob plus metadata to the User VM API.
-   - KVM VM checks:
+   - User VM API checks:
-     - Subscription tier.
+     - Per-camera quota (GB per camera bucket).
-     - Current usage vs. quota (GB / #clips / retention).
+     - Current usage vs. quota for that camera's bucket.
-   - If over quota, KVM VM can reject archiving for that event or request user action.
+   - If over quota, User VM API can reject archiving for that event or request user action.

-4. **Upload (KVM VM → Filecoin/IPFS)**
+4. **Upload (User VM API → MinIO/S3 for PoC)**
-   - KVM VM uploads the encrypted blob to a Filecoin/IPFS-backed provider.
-   - KVM VM receives a **Content Identifier (CID)** and stores:
+   - User VM API uses **AWS Go SDK v2** to upload to MinIO.
+   - **Per-camera bucket organization**: Each camera has its own bucket (`camera-{camera_id}`).
-     - CID.
+   - Upload structure:
+     - Clips: `events/{event_id}/clip.mp4` in camera bucket
+     - Snapshots: `events/{event_id}/snapshot.jpg` in camera bucket
+     - Metadata: `events/{event_id}/metadata.json` in camera bucket
+   - User VM API stores object keys in SQLite (replacing CID storage for PoC):
-     - Clip metadata (size, timestamp, retention target).
+     - Object key, bucket name, size, timestamp, retention target.
      - A hash/identifier of the encryption metadata (not the key itself).

-5. **Status Update (KVM VM → SaaS)**
+5. **Status Update (User VM API)**
+   - User VM API tracks archive status locally in SQLite (no SaaS in PoC).
-   - KVM VM notifies SaaS that event X is archived with CID Y.
+   - Post-PoC: User VM API notifies SaaS that event X is archived with object key Y.
-   - SaaS updates the event record to show archive status and retention.
+   - Post-PoC: SaaS updates the event record to show archive status and retention.

 #### 6.4.2 Retrieval Flow

 1. **User Requests Archived Clip**
-   - In SaaS UI, user opens an older event and selects "Download from archive" or equivalent.
+   - In Edge Web UI (PoC) or SaaS UI (post-PoC), user opens an older event and selects "Download from archive" or equivalent.

-2. **Archive Info (SaaS → Client)**
+2. **Archive Info (User VM API → Client)**
-   - SaaS provides the client with:
+   - User VM API provides the client with:
-     - CID.
+     - MinIO object key and bucket name (PoC) or CID (post-PoC).
      - Encryption metadata hash/identifier.
-   - Optionally, SaaS may provide information on which key slot to use.
+   - Optionally, User VM API may provide information on which key slot to use.

 3. **Download & Decrypt (Client)**
+   - **PoC**: Client fetches the encrypted blob from MinIO using AWS SDK (via User VM API or directly).
-   - Client fetches the encrypted blob directly from the Filecoin/IPFS provider.
+   - **Post-PoC**: Client fetches the encrypted blob directly from the Filecoin/IPFS provider.
    - Client uses the user-derived secret to reconstruct the decryption key and decrypt locally.
-   - Clip is then viewable on the client, without SaaS or KVM VM ever seeing plaintext.
+   - Clip is then viewable on the client, without SaaS or User VM API ever seeing plaintext.

 ---